 Meanwhile, the outcomes of the attack can be devastating.
 Businesses will have to pay a ransom and non-compliance penalties.
 They might also face legal suits from clients.
 And most importantly, the company will have to deal with the downtime averaging 16.2 days.

-Run our 100% safe simulator and find out!Start free trial
+Run our 100% safe simulator and find out!Start Now

 In this article, you’ll learn how to recover from the attack and build an efficient anti-ransomware defense for Office 365 environment.

 Table of Contents

 Microsoft ransomware encrypts data stored in Microsoft Office 365 services like OneDrive, Outlook, Calendar, Sharepoint, and People.
 Infecting just one user spreads across all accounts in your tenant and hinders all your business operations.
 Learn how to defend your OneDrive from ransomware.

 Ransomware is easy to code but hard to decrypt unless you have a key.
 Unfortunately, ransomware is constantly evolving, and new types emerge regularly.
 That’s why an infected business has a hard choice to make.
 They either pay the ransom and get the key immediately from criminals or wait weeks or months to crack the malware.

 Ransomware can’t infect your Microsoft Office 365 environment unless one of your users gives it permission to access and change your data.
 There are three main ways to get access permission for the malware: